radinavg/EasyFlat/README.md

-# EasyFlat
+# EasyFlat 🏠

 EasyFlat is a comprehensive solution designed to enhance shared living experiences by providing tools for organization, finance tracking, meal planning, and household task management.
 Whether you need to manage groceries, split expenses, or coordinate chores, EasyFlat streamlines the process.

-## About the Project
+## About the Project 📌

-This project was developed as part of a university coursework assignment, following Agile principles, specifically the SCRUM methodology.
+This group project was developed as part of a Software Engineering and Project Management course at TU Wien, following Agile principles, specifically the SCRUM methodology.
 Our team worked under the guidance of academic advisors to ensure an efficient and scalable solution for communal living.

-## Features
+## Features 🚀

 ### Digital Storage
 - Maintain a virtual inventory of kitchen supplies.